ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/php82-upgrade.md

 ## Introduction

-Faveo Helpdesk is now powered by <a href="https://laravel.com/docs/10.x" target="_blank" rel="noopener">Laravel 10</a> with full PHP 8.2 support.
+Faveo Helpdesk is now powered by <a href="https://laravel.com/docs/10.x" target="_blank" rel="noopener">Laravel 10</a> with full <a href="https://www.php.net/releases/8.2/en.php" target="_blank" rel="noopener">PHP 8.2</a> support.
 To make the most of the latest features, kindly update your PHP version by following the instructions below.

 <strong>Choose your server OS: </strong>